EmmS21/Prompts/MarketingAgent.md

 2. Pick the keywords that not only relate to the content but would likely generate a good lead for this business given what they do.
 Avoid overly competitivekeywirds (if there are many sponsored ads under the keyword, ignore it).
 3. Do this at the end of each run, by testing the keywords yourself.
 4. Keep only the keywords that score well.
-5. Do not include years,the word 'blog', overly specific keywords, 'reviews', 'bootcamp', or 'ratings' in the keywords as this would make the keywords too specific.
 5. For each path, return a short description explaining the path you took (i.e., what is the user thinking, what is their intent, who are they).
 6. After each path, generate multiple ad text variations that would best connect with this persona based on the information you retrieve.
 7. For your ad text avoid words like "transform", do not use exaggerated terminology